-Signing up for a tuition payment plan allows you to pay that quarter's tuition and fees in two or three scheduled monthly installments, depending on when you signed up for the plan.
-The nonrefundable fee for this service is \$40, and no interest is charged.
-Payments are made directly to AMS by automatic withdrawal, mail, phone, or online.
-Credit card and telephone transactions will incur a convenience fee (see www.fuller.edu/sfs/tppfees.asp for details).
+Payment Plan Details.
+Signing up for an FTPP allows you to pay that quarter's/term's tuition and fees in monthly installments over a period of two or three months, depending on your program and when you register and sign up for the plan.
+The nonrefundable fee for this service is \$40 each quarter/term, and no interest is charged.
+Payments are made directly to Fuller via automatic withdrawal, mail, or online.
+A fee of \$35 is charged for each late payment.